ietf-teep/architecture/draft-ietf-teep-architecture.md

     an after-market-action.

-  - TEEP Broker: The TEEP Broker is an application running in a Rich Execution Environment that enables the message protocol exchange between a TAM and a TEE in a device.
+  - TEEP Broker: The TEEP Broker is an application running in a Rich Execution Environment (REE) that enables the message protocol exchange between a TAM and a TEE in a device.
 The TEEP Broker does not process messages on behalf of a TEE, but merely is responsible for relaying messages from the TAM to the TEE, and for returning the TEE's responses to the TAM.